-In order to provide some direction to the way in which public open space should be designed, delivered, managed and located, guidelines have been developed which can be found in Appendix 1.
+In order to provide some direction to the way in which public open space should be designed, delivered, managed and located, the City has developed Guidelines for the Design of Public Open Space.
 These principles should be taken into consideration by the CGG, developers and the community when designing and creating areas of public open space.